A. J. Mundella: Personal life

 Mundella had a striking presence, being tall and thin and bent at the shoulders with a dark complexion, a prominent hooked nose and a flowing beard.
 Easily recognisable, he was reported to be a familiar figure in London.
 In character he was described as warm, impulsive, enthusiastic, and optimistic, and ready to believe the best in anyone.

 It has been observed that "Mundella made enemies at every stage.
 He was far too confident and masterful for a quiet life, and in an age of overflowing political activity his mind and methods appeared to stand for the whole menace of radical change."
-As he grew older the Cabinet held him in high esteem but younger politicians were "never quite sure whether he was a rogue or a fool, but they were convinced that he was a bore" because of his obsessive harping on a few dominant themes.
+As he grew older the cabinet held him in high esteem but younger politicians were "never quite sure whether he was a rogue or a fool, but they were convinced that he was a bore" because of his determined enthusiasm on a few dominant themes.

-At home, Mundella had a regard for domestic comforts and liked to be surrounded by beautiful things.
+At home, Mundella had a regard for domestic comforts and liked to be surrounded by beautiful objects.
 One of his nieces recalled that he and his family flourished at a time when all things Italian were fashionable and having Italian ancestry was considered most desirable.
 16 Elvaston Place, she recalled, was full of beautiful Italian things.
 The house was often crowded with friends, not only politicians, but also many from the world of the arts and literature, business, and journalism.

 Mundella was a Fellow of the Royal Society, an honour awarded in 1882 that he described as "the most agreeable and distinguished that could fall upon me", In 1884 he became President of the Sunday School Union, a position he deeply valued.
 His elevation in political life brought him from his labouring class roots into the sphere of the rich, the aristocratic, and the royal.
 After her initial suspicion, Queen Victoria learned to care deeply for him and invited him for weekends at Windsor, Osborne, and Sandringham.
 She was distressed by his death.

 Though Mundella was not Jewish (his mother being a Protestant and his father a Catholic), throughout his political life his looks, his foreign-sounding name, and his artistic individualism in dress encouraged opponents and hostile cartoonists and journalists to indulge in anti-semitic insults.